rdd-giga/qlear-guides/source/_posts/Changing My Password.md

 ---
-title: Changing My Password
+title: 'Changing My Password'
-categories: User Settings
+categories: 'User Settings'
+sortIndex: '1'
 ---
-LGTM

 If you want to change your password, please refer to the following steps:

 ## 1. Change Password